 Daiwa has certainly done a great job at saving weight.
-The ‘Carbon light body’ certainly feels light in the hand, but at the same time I could not get it flex.
-It is light, but still rigid.
+The ‘Carbon light body’ certainly feels light in the hand, but at the same time, I could not get it to flex.
+It is light but still rigid.

 Sizes and weight

 |RGLT2500D-XH||6.2 : 1||34.5||7.4||8/240, 10/210, 12/160||22|